TechMechGarage/HondaCRZ/_posts/2019-10-07-crash-damage-first-look.md

 Needs further investigation.

 * Front crash bar need replacing.
-(currently investigating if I can use a crash bar from another honda vehicle, as CRZ parts are not very common.
+(currently investigating if I can use a crash bar from another Honda vehicle, as CRZ parts are not very common.

-### Body Shop Quotes
+## 2. Body Shop Quotes